andreaskaris/blog/docs/openshift/openshift-scc-with-mutating-webhooks.md

 #### Building and running a dlv container image for debugging

 We are going to use a [custom container image](https://github.com/andreaskaris/dlv-container) to run the `dlv` golang debugger.
-Because dlv will pause the `kube-apiserver`, we cannot use `oc debug/node`.
-Instaed, we will run the image directly on the node with podman.
+Because `dlv` will pause the `kube-apiserver`, we cannot use `oc debug/node`.
+Instead, we will run the image directly on the node with podman.

 ~~~